qitianwu/DIFFormer/Readme.md

 We apply our model to three different tasks and consider different datasets.

 - For ***node classification*** and ***image/text classification***, we provide an easy access to the used datasets in the [Google drive](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing) except two large graph datasets, OGBN-Proteins and Pokec, which can be automatically downloaded running the training/evaluation codes.

+*(for two image datasets CIFAR and STL, we use a self-supervised pretrained model (ResNet-18) to obtain the embeddings of images as input features)*

 - For ***spatial-temporal prediction***, the datasets can be automatically downloaded from Pytorch Geometric Temporal.